 U.S. Department of Labor (DOL), Bureau of Apprenticeship Training (BAT), IEC Apprenticeship Program

-Our brick and mortar training center is located in Crown Point, Indiana and we also have the area’s ONLY online training program as well.
+Our brick and mortar training center is located in Cedar Lake, Indiana and we also have the area’s ONLY online training program as well.

 During the 4 year program, apprentices that attend our electrical apprenticeship training program and are employed by Midwest IEC Contractor Members, will have over 500 hours of in-school training and 8000 hours of on-the-job training (OJT).
 Upon completion of the program, our apprentices are issued a Journeyman license by the U.S. Department of Labor.